 I’m an optimistic guy – I really am.
 Even though the world is falling apart, I think that brighter days will always lie ahead.
 I think that despite the propensity of Humankind to screw themselves over, people will still find a way to forge ahead.

-And I’m an optimistic guy, because even though Star Wars Episode 7 was crap, I’m still hopeful episode 8 will be better.
+And I’m an optimistic guy, because even though Star Wars Episode 7 was dissapointing, I was still hopeful episode 8 would be better.
 And even though Harrison Ford will be about 120 when he plays Indiana Jones in the next movie, I still believe it’ll be good.